 Can a Nonprofit Have an Investment Account?

-Investment accounts can be used for low risk, high liquid strategies such as Treasury Bills and money market mutual funds in addition to more growth, endowment oriented accounts that include Index Funds and Bonds.
-Brokerage accounts are also used to receive stock donations which can help grow your high capacity giving.
-Every nonprofit should have a brokerage account.
+Investment accounts can be used for low-risk, highly liquid strategies such as Treasury Bills and money market mutual funds in addition to growth and endowment-oriented accounts that include Index Funds and Bonds.
+Brokerage accounts are also used to receive stock donations which can grow high-capacity giving.

 Can Nonprofits Invest in Stocks?